6 Signs of Sensitive Skin

 Sensitive skin can have multiple causes, including genetics, environmental factors, and lifestyle choices.
 Here are a few common culprits:

 - **Genetics:** A family history of sensitive skin can increase the likelihood of having it.
-If your parents or siblings have sensitive skin, you may be more prone to it as well.
+If your parents or siblings have sensitive skin, you may be more likely to it as well.

 - **Environmental Factors:** Exposure to harsh weather conditions, pollution, and UV radiation can weaken the skin's natural barrier, making it more sensitive.